mirbyte/network-diagnostics-parody/README.md

 # Windows Troubleshooter

-A satirical WinForms app that perfectly emulates the Windows troubleshooting experience.
+A satirical WinForms app that emulates the Windows troubleshooting experience.

 ## What it does